smartrics/RAG-with-Nyx/README.md

 This example demonstrates a basic chatbot application with a naive implementation of retrieval.
 It focuses on:

-- **Retrieval Method**: Using a simple metadata-based search, where the chatbot identifies relevant files based on Genres and Categories inferred from the user's query.
+- **Retrieval Method**: Using a simple metadata-based search, where the chatbot identifies relevant datalinks based on Genres and Categories inferred from the user's query.
-- **Chatbot Workflow**: Captures user queries, retrieves relevant files from Nyx, and provides responses using OpenAI models.
+- **Chatbot Workflow**: Captures user queries, retrieves relevant datalinks from Nyx, and provides responses using OpenAI models.

 This example is ideal for understanding the foundational mechanics of Nyx in a RAG context.